srmklive/laravel-paypal/README.md

     'ipn/notify'
     ```

-* Then in the controller where you are handling IPN, do the following:
+* Then in the controller where you are handling IPN, write the following:

     ```
     // Put this above controller definition